gplessis/dotdeb-mysql/support-files/MacOSX/ReadMe.txt

        provided on a disk image (.dmg) that includes the main MySQL installation package.
        Note
-       Previously, the OS X packages included separate MySQLStartupItem.pkg and MySQL.prefPane files.
-They have
-       since been merged into the main package file.
+       Before MySQL 5.6.26, OS X packages included the deprecated startup items instead of launchd daemons, and the preference pane managed that intstead of launchd.
        Figure 2.49 MySQL Package Installer: DMG Contents MySQL Package Installer: DMG Contents